 1. Quizizz

-Quizizz is a platform that’s very similar to Kahoot.
-It’s a platform for playing gamified quizzes.
+Quizizz is very similar to Kahoot.
+It helps you create gamified quizzes.

-Quizizz is an ideal software for asynchronous learning.
-The study tools can be used at any time while both instructors and students get meaningful insights and reports.
+Quizizz is an ideal software for teaching.
+The tools can be used at any time while both instructors and students get meaningful insights and reports.

-Similarly, instructors can create quizzes and polls to end at a specific deadline.
+You can also create quizzes and polls to end at a specific deadline.
 However, students can always retake them at will.

-You don’t always need to create quizzes with Quizizz, however.
+You don’t always need to create quizzes with Quizizz.
 There are more than a million built-in quizzes you can pick from.

 This includes quizzes in subjects such as English, Math, Social Science, Science, Creative Arts, Computer Science, Career Education, and World Languages.

-Kahoot also features quiz templates but there are not as many as with Quizizz.
+Kahoot also features quiz templates but not as many as Quizizz does.

-Using the software is easy; you create the content, share it for others to participate, and get instant results.
-Work organizations can benefit from using Quizizz.
+Using the software is easy; you create the content, share it with students to participate, and get instant results.

-Finally, Quizizz and Kahoot both feature mobile applications for both Android and iOS devices.
+Like Kahoot, Quizizz also features mobile applications for both Android and iOS devices.

 Related: Quizizz Review – Can You Guess Why 90% of Students Love Quizizz?